Diversity Analysis of Bit-Interleaved Coded Multiple Beamforming with Orthogonal Frequency Division Multiplexing: Introduction

-In this paper, the diversity analysis of BICMB-OFDM is carried out .
+In this paper, the diversity analysis of BICMB-OFDM is carried out with more reasonable assumptions than \cite{Akay_BICMB}, and the relation between the diversity and the combination of the bit interleaver and the convolutional code is better investigated as in \cite{Park_DA_BICMB, Park_DA_BICMB_J}.
 First, the maximum achievable diversity is derived and the important $\alpha$-spectra directly determining the diversity are introduced.
-Based on the analysis, a sufficient and necessary full diversity condition, $R_cSL \leq 1$ where $S$ is the number of steams transmitted at each subcarrier and $L$ is the number of channel taps, is proved.
+Based on the analysis, a sufficient and necessary full diversity condition, $R_cSL \leq 1$ where $S$ is the number of streams transmitted at each subcarrier and $L$ is the number of channel taps, is proved.
 Then, the performance degradation caused by the correlation among subcarriers is investigated.
-To overcome the performance degradation, the subcarrier grouping technique \cite{Wang_WMC}, \cite{Goeckel_OFDM}, \cite{Liu_LCP_OFDM} which also provides multi-user compatibility, is employed.
+To overcome the performance degradation, the subcarrier grouping technique \cite{Wang_WMC, Goeckel_OFDM, Liu_LCP_OFDM} which also provides multi-user compatibility, is employed.

-The remainder of this paper is organized as follows: Section \ref{sec:basis} briefly describes BICMB and OFDM.
-In Section \ref{sec:system}, the system model of BICMB-OFDM is outlined.
-In Section \ref{sec:diversity}, the maximum achievable diversity is derived, an important $\alpha$-spectrum directly determining the diversity is introduced, and a sufficient and necessary condition to achieve full diversity is proved.
-Then, Section \ref{sec:correlation} investigates the performance degradation caused by the correlation among subcarriers and Section \ref{sec:grouping} discusses the subcarrier grouping technique to combat the performance degradation and provide multi-user compatibility.
-In Section \ref{sec:results}, simulation results are provided.
-Finally, a conclusion is provided in Section \ref{sec:conclusions}.